grace-notes/grace-notes/_topics/reversionism.md

 Scar tissue of the soul is the enemy of evangelism, **Jn 12:40.**

--   In 2 Pet 2:22, the unbeliever who is controlled by the cosmic system with scar tissue of the soul is described.
-“It happens to them according to the true proverb, \`The dog returns to his own vomit.’”
+* In **2 Pet 2:22**, the unbeliever who is controlled by the cosmic system with scar tissue of the soul is described. “_It happens to them according to the true proverb, `The dog returns to his own vomit.’_”

--   Scar tissue of the soul is the enemy of evangelism.
+* Scar tissue of the soul is the enemy of evangelism.

 **Rom 2:5**, “_But because of your hardness of heart and unrepentant right lobe, you gather up and accumulate wrath for yourself against the day of wrath, even the manifestation of the just judgment of God._”

 The mechanics of the unbeliever’s scar tissue are described in

-2 Thess.2:“And with every deception of evil for those who perish [unbelievers], because they did not receive the love for the truth so as to be saved.
-And for this reason, God sends to them a deluding influence so that they might believe a lie, in order that they all might be condemned in judgment who do not believe the truth, but take pleasure in unrighteousness.”
+**2 Thess.2**: “_And with every deception of evil for those who perish_ [unbelievers], _because they did not receive the love for the truth so as to be saved.
+And for this reason, God sends to them a deluding influence so that they might believe a lie, in order that they all might be condemned in judgment who do not believe the truth, but take pleasure in unrighteousness._”

 *_8. Reverse Process Reversionism*_